xzjia/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessJpa.rst

       * void deleteAll()
       * void flush()

-     For details on optimistic locking of JPA, refer to :doc:`ExclusionControl`.
+     For details on optimistic locking of JPA, refer to

 .. _how_to_create_repository_extends_springdata_flush_timing_note1: